opnfv/doctor/docs/requirements/04-gaps.rst

   + Gap

-    - Cause of the delay needs to be identified and fixed
+    - Cause of the delay is a periodic evaluation and notification.
+Periodicity is configured as 10s default value and can be reduced to 1s but not below.

 ..
  vim: set tabstop=4 expandtab textwidth=80: